 Being sensitive to the needs of your child often results in him learning to be sensitive towards the needs of others as he grows.

 Always use a respectful tone when speaking to children.
 If you speak rudely to them, they will learn to speak rudely to others!

 3. Positive Reinforcement

-It is important to not only correct your child but to also reward them for the right behaviour.
-For example, if their grandmother was to bake them cookies and they thanked her, you could respond with, “It was nice of you to thank grandma.
+It is important to not only correct your child but also to reward him for the right behaviour.
+For example, if the grandmother baked cookies for the grandkids, who thanked her immediately after they received them, you could respond with, “It was nice of you to thank grandma.
 I’m sure she worked really hard and felt appreciated.”
 As they have managed to earn your praise, they are more likely to do it again.